mattnedrich/GradientDescentExample/README.md

 ## Linear Regression

-`Linear Regression` helps to find a line of best fit, which goes close to the set of given points
+`Linear Regression` helps to find a `line of best fit`, which goes close to the set of given points

 Equation of straight line is,